maverickwoo/XU64Base/README.md

 __IMPORTANT:__ While you are waiting for the script to finish, edit `versioning.json`.
 Make sure you edit the `name`, `description`, and `version` settings.
-The last setting is a date string used for vagrant box versioning.
+The `version` setting is a date string separated by dot used for vagrant box versioning.

 When the script finishes, it will show you how to create a base box using the snapshot you have just created.